duowang17/FBX-Animation-Length-Extractor/README.md

        }
        ```
      - If you're using a `tasks.json` or `launch.json` for building/debugging, make sure you've set the library paths correctly there, linking against the libraries in `/path/to/FBXSDK/lib`.
+   - Copy the `libfbxsdk.dylib` File:
+     After compiling the project, you'll notice that running the executable requires the `libfbxsdk.dylib` to be in the same directory (or a directory in your system's library path).

 2. **json.hpp**:
    - Description:
      This is a header-only library for handling JSON.
 It is included in the `include/` directory of this project.